Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Continuum physics, NHQM methods and rational approximations

-Lloyd N. Trefethen et al. have developed the AAA rational approximation algorithm~\cite{Nakatsukasa_2018, nakatsukasa2023years}\footnote{In this work, we utilize its Python implementation in the \texttt{baryrat} package~\cite{baryrat_2021}.}.
+A so-called AAA algorithm has been used in these demonstrations~\cite{Nakatsukasa_2018, nakatsukasa2023years}\footnote{In this work, I utilize its Python implementation in the \texttt{baryrat} package~\cite{baryrat_2021}.}, which is considered as (near-)optimal rational approximation~\cite{Trefethen2021NodeClustering}.
 It can be viewed as a ``data-driven'' emulator~\cite{Duguet:2023wuh}, as it only requires training data $f(z)$ at training (interpolating) points $z_j$ without knowing the underlying physics.
-It has been used in recent quantum physics studies~\cite{Xu:2022ybc, Huang_2023}\footnote{Broadly speaking, the rational approximations have been used in quantum physics for analytically continuing the many-body Green's function in the complex energies or frequencies to the real domain~\cite{Goswami_2024, Ying_2022}.}.
+It has been used in recent quantum physics studies~\cite{Xu:2022ybc, Huang_2023}, for example, to analytically continue the many-body Green's function in the complex energies or frequencies to the real domain~\cite{Goswami_2024, Ying_2022}.